opspec-pkgs/azure.network.public-ip.get/README.md

 # Problem statement
-gets a public ip from azure network resource
+gets the public ip of an azure network resource

 # Example usage